Raising interest rates with zero inflation is a hard sell

 The problem is that annual consumer price inflation rates are zero in Britain and just 0.1 percent stateside, far below the 2 percent consumer price growth targets both have committed to in one form or another as a policy guide.

-Even the Fed's favoured inflation measure - the index of personal consumption expenditures (PCE) - is running as low as an annual 0.3 percent.
+Even the Fed's favored inflation measure - the index of personal consumption expenditures (PCE) - is running as low as an annual 0.3 percent.

 In other words, central banks would face down what they saw as a temporary drop in headline inflation, focus on core price developments and pull the interest rate trigger anyhow.